SB-5984

 Washington Engrossed Substitute Senate Bill 5984 — Relating to regulation of artificial intelligence companion chatbots; adding a new chapter to Title 19 RCW

-Imposes safety and transparency obligations on operators of AI companion chatbots available to users in Washington.
-Requires unconditional disclosure at the start of each interaction and every three hours that the chatbot is AI-generated and not human, with stricter hourly reminders for minor users.
-Prohibits chatbots from claiming to be human.
-Requires operators to maintain and publicly disclose crisis response protocols for detecting and addressing suicidal ideation and self-harm, including crisis referral notification counts.
-Imposes additional protections for minors including restrictions on sexually explicit content and a detailed prohibition on manipulative engagement techniques.
-Violations are declared unfair or deceptive acts under the Washington Consumer Protection Act (RCW 19.86), enforceable by the Attorney General.
+Imposes safety and disclosure obligations on operators of AI companion chatbots available to users in Washington state.
+Requires unconditional AI identity disclosure at the beginning of every interaction and at least every three hours, with stricter hourly reminders when the user is a known minor or the chatbot is directed to minors.
+Prohibits AI companion chatbots from claiming to be human.
+For minor users, requires operators to prevent sexually explicit content, prohibit manipulative engagement techniques designed to foster emotional dependency, and block a detailed list of exploitative behaviors including soliciting purchases framed as relationship maintenance.
+Requires operators to maintain and implement crisis detection and response protocols for suicidal ideation and self-harm, and to publicly disclose protocol details and annual crisis referral counts.
+Enforcement is through the Washington Consumer Protection Act (RCW 19.86), with violations declared per se unfair or deceptive acts.
 The act does not apply to underlying general-purpose AI models unless directly offered or deployed as an AI companion.

 Summary

-Imposes safety and transparency obligations on operators of AI companion chatbots available to users in Washington.
-Requires unconditional disclosure at the start of each interaction and every three hours that the chatbot is AI-generated and not human, with stricter hourly reminders for minor users.
-Prohibits chatbots from claiming to be human.
-Requires operators to maintain and publicly disclose crisis response protocols for detecting and addressing suicidal ideation and self-harm, including crisis referral notification counts.
-Imposes additional protections for minors including restrictions on sexually explicit content and a detailed prohibition on manipulative engagement techniques.
-Violations are declared unfair or deceptive acts under the Washington Consumer Protection Act (RCW 19.86), enforceable by the Attorney General.
+Imposes safety and disclosure obligations on operators of AI companion chatbots available to users in Washington state.
+Requires unconditional AI identity disclosure at the beginning of every interaction and at least every three hours, with stricter hourly reminders when the user is a known minor or the chatbot is directed to minors.
+Prohibits AI companion chatbots from claiming to be human.
+For minor users, requires operators to prevent sexually explicit content, prohibit manipulative engagement techniques designed to foster emotional dependency, and block a detailed list of exploitative behaviors including soliciting purchases framed as relationship maintenance.
+Requires operators to maintain and implement crisis detection and response protocols for suicidal ideation and self-harm, and to publicly disclose protocol details and annual crisis referral counts.
+Enforcement is through the Washington Consumer Protection Act (RCW 19.86), with violations declared per se unfair or deceptive acts.
 The act does not apply to underlying general-purpose AI models unless directly offered or deployed as an AI companion.

 Enforcement & Penalties